Ciphey/Ciphey/docs/config.rst

         "info": "bool: The info flag",
-        "debug": "str: The loguru debug level, one of ['TRACE', 'DEBUG', 'WARNING', 'ERROR', None/~]", "checker": "str: The name of the language checker class to be used", "params": "Dict[str, Dict[str, str]]: The given module parameters, indexed by the module name and the param name", "modules": "List[str]: Paths to modules that should be loaded", "objs": "Dict[str, Any]: Various object instances for internal use.
-Objects have the same path as their configuration", "format": "Dict[str, str]: formed of 'in' and 'out', which map to the name of their respective types" }
+        "debug": "str: The loguru debug level, one of ['TRACE', 'DEBUG', 'WARNING', 'ERROR', None/~]", "checker": "str: The name of the language checker class to be used", "params": "Dict[str, Dict[str, Union[List[str], str]]]: The given module parameters, indexed by the module name and the param name", "modules": "List[str]: Paths to modules that should be loaded", "utility_threshold": "float: A value between 0 and 2 representing what Detectors should be used in the first pass", "format": "Dict[str, str]: formed of 'in' and 'out', which map to the name of their respective types" }